 While shooting on the streets of Chicago, a person accidentally crashed into the Batmobile.
 The driver was apparently drunk, and said he hit the car in a state of panic, believing the Dark Knight's vehicle to be an invading alien spacecraft.

-The film inspired James Bond producers Michael G. Wilson and Barbara Broccoli to reboot the James Bond franchise and reinvent the character of British secret agent James Bond and making him much darker and more realistic with Casino Royale (2006).
+This movie inspired James Bond producers Michael G. Wilson and Barbara Broccoli to reboot the James Bond film franchise, and reinvent the character of British secret agent James Bond and making him much darker, and more realistic, with Casino Royale (2006).

 In an interview with Moviefone, Christian Bale said that he became interested in playing Batman after a friend of his loaned him the graphic novel "Arkham Asylum" (by Grant Morrison and Dave McKean) in 2000.
 After he read it, he told his agent that if anyone was making another Batman movie, he wanted in.

-Before the shooting began, Christopher Nolan invited the whole film crew to a private screening of Blade Runner (1982).
-After the film he said to the whole crew, "This is how we're going to make "Batman"."
+Before shooting began, writer and director Christopher Nolan invited the whole movie crew to a private screening of Blade Runner (1982).
+After the movie, he said to the whole crew, "This is how we're going to make 'Batman'."

-Since Alfred's sense of duty and loyalty towards Bruce Wayne reminded him of the comradeship that exists in the military, Sir Michael Caine based his character's voice on that of a colonel he knew when he was in the army as an 18-year-old.
+Since Alfred's sense of duty and loyalty towards Bruce Wayne reminded him of military comradeship, Sir Michael Caine based his character's voice on that of a Colonel he knew when he was in the Army as an eighteen-year-old.

 The cape was made with a technique called electrostatic flocking, taught to the crew by the British Ministry of Defense and normally used to decrease the night-vision visibility of objects.
 Nylon parachute fabric was brushed with glue and covered with fine hair-like material.
 An electrostatic current was then passed under the material, creating a dark sheen while maintaining the billowing appearance.